vsguzev/mojo_cheatsheet/README.md

 - Buffer management (`_BufferCopy`, `Allocator`, `LRUAllocator`, `MallocAllocator`) for memory operations.

 ## Python Integration
 Within Mojo, utilize and interact with Python objects, dictionaries, and modules, with full Type integration and runtime conversion to Mojo types (`Int`, `String`, `Bool`, `Float64`).
-Python objects get encapsulated in `PythonObject` for seamless operation within Mojo code.
+Python objects get encapsulated in `PythonObject` for seamless operation within Mojo🔥 code.

-For further details and the latest updates, refer to the [official Mojo documentation](https://docs.modular.com/mojo/).
+For further details and the latest updates, refer to the [official Mojo🔥 documentation](https://docs.modular.com/mojo/).
 ```

-# Mojo Examples
+# Mojo🔥 Examples

-The following examples showcase various features of the Mojo programming language, illustrating how to use struct definitions, value ownership, import modules, decorators, and Python integration.
+The following examples showcase various features of the Mojo🔥 programming language, illustrating how to use struct definitions, value ownership, import modules, decorators, and Python integration.

 ### Struct Definitions and Usage